drivardxrm/CountryPicker.PCF/README.md

 # CountryPicker.PCF
 Country Picker PCF (PowerApps Component framework) Control that turns a PowerApps text field into a Combobox displaying country names and flags.

-Features:
+#### Features:

-Promote some countries to appear first.
+* Promote some countries to appear first.

-Limit the available countries to show only the one that matters to your use case
+* Limit the available countries to show only the one that matters to your use case

-Country names available in several languages.
+* Country names available in several languages.
 (English, German, Spanish, French, Japanese, Italian, Portuguese, Dutch, Persian)

-Country information comes from this public API project : https://restcountries.eu/
+* Country information comes from this public API project : https://restcountries.eu/
+##### DISCLAIMER : The author of the project is not responsible for the accuracy of the content of the API

 # Dependencies